open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

     > **Note** Using the `echo` command to set the disk I/O scheduler policy is not persistent; you must ensure that you run the command whenever the system reboots.
 How to run the command will vary based on your system.

-    To specify the I/O scheduler at boot time on systems that use `grub2` such as RHEL 7.x or CentOS 7.x, use the system utility `grubby`.
+    To specify the I/O scheduler at boot time on systems that use `grub2` such as RHEL 7.x or CentOS 7.x and later, use the system utility `grubby`.
 This command adds the parameter when run as `root`:

     ```
     # grubby --update-kernel=ALL --args="elevator=deadline"